Major hazard facilities

 - mines which have large volumes of hazardous chemicals / dangerous goods.

 All Northern Territory sites that are determined as MHFs are required to hold a licence under the WHS Act and must comply with stringent requirements, including preparation of a safety case, to ensure they are operated safely.

-Under WHS Regulations, operators of any facility where hazardous chemicals are present or likely to be present in a quantity that exceeds 10% the threshold quantity detailed in Schedule 15 of the WHS Regulations, are required to provide certain information to NT WorkSafe using the 'Major hazard facility notification form'.
+Under WHS Regulations, operators of any facility where hazardous chemicals are present or likely to be present in a quantity that exceeds 10% the threshold quantity detailed in Schedule 15 of the WHS Regulations, are required to notify NT WorkSafe.
+Information on the notification process can be found on the major hazard facility notification page.

 Some examples of MHF notification thresholds:

 (This is a hazardous chemical which is described as flammable liquid, that meets the criteria for Class 3 Packing Group II or III, under Table 15.2 in Schedule 15)

 |Ammonium Nitrate (UN 1942)||2,500 tonnes||250 tonnes or more|

 |Sodium Cyanide |

 (This is a hazardous chemical which meets the criteria for very toxic under Table 15.3 in Schedule 15)